MrAllenChan/QuizHero/docs/RSD.md

 * As a student, I want to answer the quiz so that I can interact with the instructor during class.
 * As a student, I want to view the slides uploaded by the instructer so that I can keep pace with the lesson.
 * As an instructor, I want to collect students' answers and see relevant statistical data on my computer, so that I can know how students perform.
-* As an instructor, I want to have a presenter mode to see all my notes and quizzes, so that I can teach a course and have a better overview of my teaching content.
+* As an instructor, I want to have a presenter mode to see my slides and quiz content, so that I can teach a course and have a better overview of my teaching content.
-* As an instructor, I want to log in to the website, so that I can review my presentation history.
+* As an instructor, I want to log in to the website, so that I can have my personal record.
+* As an instructor, I want to review my presentation history, so that I can go through what I have taught.

 ### Nice to have

 * As a student, I want to download the presentation in PDF format so that I can review it after class.
 * As an instructor, I want to set a timer module, so students need to complete the quiz or discussion within the time limit.
-* As an instructor, I want to set a limitation of the slides, so that students cannot view the slides I haven’t presented.

 ## Software Architecture